AlexMc889/Portfolio/Kubernetes Project/writeup.md

 # Kubernetes Project

-I decided to do this project to learn the funadmentals of kubernetes by building  my own kubernetes cluster.
+I decided to do this project to learn the fundamentals of kubernetes by building  my own kubernetes cluster.

 ## Overview